Exploration of Mercury: BepiColombo

-Like Mariner 10 and MESSENGER, BepiColombo will use gravity slingshots from Venus and Earth.
-BepiColombo will use solar electric propulsion (ion engines) and then also use similar maneuvers at the Moon, Venus, and Mercury.
-These techniques will slow the orbiters as they approach Mercury.
+Like Mariner 10 and MESSENGER, BepiColombo used gravity slingshots from Venus and Earth.
+BepiColombo uses solar electric propulsion (ion engines) and similar maneuvers at the Moon, Venus, and Mercury.
+These techniques slowed the orbiters as they approach Mercury.
 It is essential to avoid using fuel to slow the orbiters as they get closer to the Sun to minimize the gravitational influence of the Sun.

 The BepiColombo mission was approved in November 2009, and successfully launched on October 20, 2018.
-It is scheduled to enter orbit around Mercury in December 2025.
-Its primary mission will last until May 2027, with a possible extension to May 2028.
+It was scheduled to enter orbit around Mercury in December 2025, but a loss of performance of its ion thrusters have delayed this to November 2026.
+Its primary mission will last until April 2028, with a possible extension to April 2029.

 Proposed missions

-Mercury-P

-Mercury-P (Меркурий-П) is a proposed mission to Mercury by the Russian Space Agency.
-The currently anticipated launch date is 2031.
-It is planned to be a lander.
+Mercury-P (Меркурий-П/Mercury-Landing) is a proposed lander mission to Mercury by the Russian Space Agency.
+The probe would utilize solar-electric propulsion to reach Mercury orbit, before deploying a semi-hard lander based on those developed for the Mars-96 project.

+In August 2020, the Applied Physics Laboratory proposed the Mercury Lander for NASA's New Frontiers program.
+If selected, it would launch in March 2035 and land in April 2045.

 Canceled missions

-Mercury Observer

-Mercury Observer was a cancelled proposal in the Planetary Observer program.
+Mercury Observer was a cancelled proposal in the Planetary Observer program, which was terminated after the loss of its first mission, Mars Observer.

 Comparison of MESSENGER and BepiColombo

 BepiColombo was designed to complement the findings of MESSENGER and is equipped with far more measuring equipment than MESSENGER to obtain a larger range of data.
-The orbit patterns of BepiColombo and MESSENGER are significantly different.
+The orbital patterns of BepiColombo and MESSENGER are significantly different.

 The BepiColombo mission comprises two satellites launched together: the Mercury Planetary Orbiter (MPO) and Mio (Mercury Magnetospheric Orbiter, MMO).
 The MPO will have a circular orbit much closer to Mercury.
 The reason for this orbit is that the MPO will be measuring the composition of the surface and exosphere, and the close orbit will aid on data quality.
 On the other hand, Mio (MMO) and MESSENGER took largely elliptical orbits.
-This is because of the stability of the orbit and the lower amount of fuel required to obtain and maintain the orbit.
-Another reason for the different orbits of Mio and MESSENGER was to provide complementary data.
-The data of the two combined satellites will provide more accurate measurements.
+This is because of the stability of this orbit and the lower amount of fuel required to obtain and maintain this orbit.
+Another reason for the different orbits of Mio and MESSENGER was so that the data collected by Mio would complement that of MESSENGER, providing more accurate measurements.